tddpirate/androiddocker/README.md

 sudo adduser `id -un` kvm
 ```
 2. Verify that libvirt is working: `virsh -c qemu:///system list`
-3. Ensure that the libvirtd daemon is running: `systemctl status libvirt`.
+3. Ensure that the libvirtd daemon is running: `systemctl status libvirtd`.
   If it is not running, enable it: `sudo systemctl enable libvirtd`.
 4. The following is not related to Android Emulator but will allow Android Studio to work with real devices connected to your computer via USB.
   Ensure that you have the rules in `./51-android.rules` defined also in your host system's `/etc/udev/rules.d`.